Preventing Invasive Species

 How do aquatic invasive species spread?
 Many aquatic invasive species arrive in America by being accidentally transported here in the ballast water of oceangoing ships - and then they move from lake to lake by hitching rides with unsuspecting boaters and anglers.
 A whole population of invasive plants or mussels can start from a tiny fragment of leaf or a microscopic larva, so it's easy for these invaders to reach new water bodies by clinging to our gear.

 What can you do?
-The key to stopping aquatic invaders is to thoroughly clean, drain, and dry all your equipment every time you come off the water.
-This way, plants and animals won't survive to visit the next lake with you.
+Prevention is the key to stopping aquatic invaders.
+Always thoroughly clean, drain, and dry all your equipment every time you come off the water.
+This way, plants and animals won't tag along to the next lake with you.

 How do you clean, drain, and dry your equipment properly?
 It only takes a few minutes to make sure you aren't moving invasives between your favorite lakes.
 Here are the simple steps.